EmilioKolo/nanopore_ib3/README.md

-# nanopore_ib3
+# Pipeline from ONT MinION/PromethION outputs to variant calling
- Scripts to call variants from ONT MinION and PromethION sequencing of human amplicons
+ Scripts to call variants from ONT MinION and PromethION sequencing of human amplicons.